defold/doc/docs/en/manuals/addressing.md

 ### Shorthands

-Defold provides two handy shorthands that you can use to send message without specifying a complete URL:
+Defold provides two handy shorthands that you can use to send messages without specifying a complete URL:

 :[Shorthands](../shared/url-shorthands.md)